mstachniuk/graphql-schema-from-introspection-generator/README.md

 ## Another usage

-You can use core library in your projects if you want.
+You can use the core library in your projects if you want.
 Just add a dependency (in Gradle):

 `compile group: 'io.github.mstachniuk', name: 'graphql-schema-from-introspection-generator-core'`

 ## How to contribute?

 Please Send PR's, issues and feedback via GitHub.

+## Alternatives

+During finishing this project I found that similar tool already exists in [graphql-java](https://github.com/graphql-java/graphql-java) project, see `IntrospectionResultToSchema` class.
+Unfortunately, I didn't find it before :-(